CraftAcademy/workshop/walkthroughs/step7.md

 end
 ```

 Okay.
 We are to write some tests or specs as we are used to call them.
-See the specs as a kind of blue print for your class - basically describing the look and behaviour of yor class/object.
+See the specs as a kind of blue print for your class - basically describing the desired look and behaviour of yor class/object.

 To do that we will be using RSpec and a set of matchers for DataMapper.
 In your `spec` folder, create a file named `course_spec.rb`.
 Add the following code to that file: